 Good friends, good food, good books and good conversation

-Our next book is The Tea Girl of Hummingbird Lane by Lisa See.
+The Tea Girl of Hummingbird Lane by Lisa See was our final book for this year.
 It is a moving novel about tradition, tea farming, and the bonds between mothers and daughters.

 In their remote mountain village, Li-yan and her family align their lives around the seasons and the farming of tea.
 For the Akha people, ensconced in ritual and routine, life goes on as it has for generations—until a stranger appears at the village gate in a jeep, the first automobile any of the villagers has ever seen.